wrenger/snork/README.md

 Fast [battlesnake](https://play.battlesnake.com) agents written in rust.

-This project has been developed as part of an AI games curse at the Leibniz University Hannover.
+This project has been developed as part of an AI games course at the Leibniz University Hannover.
 During this phase our tree agent ("ich heisse marvin") managed to score the second place in the global and dual arenas.
 We even surpassed the best snake ([Kreuzotter](https://github.com/m-schier/battlesnake-2019)) of our university from the last year.